MazoMNY/CMPG-323-Overview---34496882/README.md

 ### Repository to Projects Diagram explaination
 ### Branching Strategy
+For my projects, i will be using the GitHub Flow branching strategy.
 ### .gitignore file use for each project
 ### Storage of credentials and sensitive information
 ### Reference List for Project 1